 For example, is this really a two-person job?
 Or is the problem you have identified beyond your current competence level, or the certified training level that you have.

-How to work under pressure – a practical toolkit
+How to work under and handle pressure – a practical toolkit

 Experienced engineers know that dealing with pressure is not easy and needs a combination of techniques.
 In a pressurised situation, consider these ten to start with.